-Haven Funding (32) Plc is a special purpose vehicle and the security offered to investors is limited only to the assets of the company being principally the secured loans and share capital.
-The shareholders of the company's parent, the Prudential Trustee Company Limited cannot be held liable for the debts of the company in the event of insolvency.
+Haven Funding Plc is a special purpose vehicle and the security offered to investors is limited only to the assets of the company being principally the secured loans and share capital.
+The shareholder of the company, Prudential Trustee Company Limited cannot be held liable for the debts of the company in the event of insolvency.